sixteenmillimeter/contact_printer/notes/residency_report.md

-## Report on Residency at Filmwerkplaats for the SPECTRAL Project
+## Report on Residency at Filmwerkplaats

 Matthew McWilliams